suchmememanyskill/switch-guide/docs/user_guide/modchip/index.md

 If you do turn on your switch without SD card inserted, you should end up at a splash screen saying something along the lines of `NO SD`.

-The upside of modchips is that you will be able to "cold boot" CFW (run homebrew from the point of turning on your switch from a fully-off state).
-Running CFW on modchipped switches is also much more simplistic, as it doesn't require you to use an RCM jig and put your switch in RCM, then inject a payload using an external device.
+Unlike unpatched switches, modchipped switches can "cold boot" CFW, they do not rely on an external device to inject a payload like unpatched switches would.
+(Cold booting means turning on your console from a fully-off state and immediately being able to run CFW).
-It only requires you to have `payload.bin` present on the root of your SD card and turn on your switch.
+Running CFW on modchipped switches is more simplistic as it only requires you to have `payload.bin` present on the root of your SD card and turn on your switch.

 !!! danger "Disclaimer"
     We do **NOT** assist with the sourcing and installation of modchips, it's your own responsibility to install a modchip or let your switch get modchipped.